MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/What-s-New--Developer-and-IT-Pro-Changes-for-Microsoft-Dynamics-NAV.md

  [!INCLUDE[navcorfu](../dynamics-nav/includes/navcorfu_md.md)] includes a default integration setup that is supported by several objects, including tables, pages, and codeunits.
 You can customize these objects to extend the integration to other [!INCLUDE[crm](../dynamics-nav/includes/crm_md.md)] entities and change processes like synchronization.

- For more information, see [Integrating Microsoft Dynamics CRM in Microsoft Dynamics NAV](../Topic/Integrating%20Microsoft%20Dynamics%20CRM%20in%20Microsoft%20Dynamics%20NAV.md) .[!INCLUDE[endchm]()] and [Customizing Dynamics CRM and Dynamics NAV Integration](../dynamics-nav/Customizing-Dynamics-CRM-and-Dynamics-NAV-Integration.md).
+ For more information, see [Integrating Microsoft Dynamics CRM in Microsoft Dynamics NAV](../Topic/Integrating%20Microsoft%20Dynamics%20CRM%20in%20Microsoft%20Dynamics%20NAV.md) .BROKEN-INCLUDE-endchm and [Customizing Dynamics CRM and Dynamics NAV Integration](../dynamics-nav/Customizing-Dynamics-CRM-and-Dynamics-NAV-Integration.md).

 ### Additional Numeric Data Types Supported in Aggregations by Queries, FlowFields, and SIFT
  In earlier versions of [!INCLUDE[navnow](../dynamics-nav/includes/navnow_md.md)], data aggregations \(such as sum and average\) on tables by Query objects, FlowFields, and SumIndexField Technology could only be done on **Decimal** data type fields.
 With [!INCLUDE[navcorfu](../dynamics-nav/includes/navcorfu_md.md)] you can use **Decimal**, **Integer**, **BigInteger**, and **Duration** data types in aggregations.